Need Help?

 Your pet's veterinarian can perform this important routine surgery, or you can take advantage of one of the reduced-cost spay/neuter programs or clinics listed below.

-Reduced-Cost Dog & Cat Spay/Neuter Clinics
+Reduced-Cost Dog & Cat Spay/Neuter Providers

 The Humane Society of New York – Animal Clinic